ivangfr/springboot-kafka-connect-jdbc-streams/README.md

     ```
     ./stop-apps.sh
     ```
-- To stop and remove docker-compose containers, network and volumes, go to a terminal and, inside `springboot-kafka-connect-jdbc-streams` root folder, run the following command
+- To stop and remove docker compose containers, network and volumes, go to a terminal and, inside `springboot-kafka-connect-jdbc-streams` root folder, run the following command
   ```
-  docker-compose down -v
+  docker compose down -v
   ```

 ## Cleanup